harshabose/interpolation/README.md

 ## Key Feature

-- Optimised to work with large data set by making use of Eigen C++ library for numerical operations and
+- Optimised to work with large data sets and multi-variable data.
+- Memory effecient impletation of data-set storing and cache management.
+- Uses Eigen C++ library to perform mathematical complex operations (a copy of Eigen3 is provided)
 - Offers multiple methods for adding training data:
   - Using Eigen vectors for function and variable data.
   - Using variadic arguments for variable data with various input formats (Eigen vectors, std::vector<float>, or std::array<float, N>).
--
+- Provides different eval_at functions to evaluate the function at a specified point using k-nearest points average interpolation:
+  - Input point as an Eigen vector.
+  - nput point as a compatible container (like std::vector<float> or std::array<float, N>).
+  - Input point provided directly as variadic arguments (must be floating-point values).
+- Implements different algorithms for finding the mean of the k-nearest neighbors based on data size for efficiency

+## How to Use?
+It is a header file, so simply include the file in your project.
+'''
+#include "interpolate.h"
+'''